 A library, which can be a museum or an art gallery in itself, is a goldmine for inspiration and storytelling ideas.
-As an owner or a manager of a cultural space, in a library, you may find windows into your own artifacts and artists, and connect the dots between your creative organization and its history, present day, and future.
+As an owner or a manager of a cultural space, in a library, you may find reflections of your own artifacts and artists, and connect the dots between your creative organization and its history, present day, and future.
 Perhaps most importantly, a bibliotheca can help you build stronger connections with your online audience.

 In the magical land of libraries, you can be transported to faraway realms and foreign kingdoms in the blink of an eye.
 New friends, imaginary creatures, and wise ancestors gather under one roof to tell you their stories.
 The past, present, and future merge together and endless possibilities wait around every corner, on every shelf, in every book.